PyDrocsid/cogs/general/custom_commands/documentation.md

 ### __`permission_level`__

-This command sets the requiered permission level to execute the custom command.
+The permission_level is used to set the requiered permission level to execute the custom command.

 ```css
 .custom_commands edit [permission_level|pl] <command> <level>